Calanthe/Calanthe.github.io/_drafts/2016-09-29-buggy-snake.markdown

 };
 ~~~

 This is how we started implementing the first version of the game.
-Originally snake was implemented? as an `Array` of objects with `x` and `y` coordinates.
-In the main game loop we have to repaint the whole board (which is just a rectangular in `canvas`), take the snake's head coordinates and update them based on the player's key pressed.
+Originally snake was implemented as an `array` of objects with `x` and `y` coordinates.
+In the main game loop we have to repaint the whole board (which is just a rectangular `canvas`), take the snake's head coordinates and update them based on the player's key presses.
 We have to check a few things before re-drawing the snake.
 First, if it didn't collide with the walls or itself.
 Secondly, if the snake's head didn't match the position of randomly generated food.
 If so, update score points, generate new food and save the food's position as the new piece of the snake.
 If there is no food there, just take the current tail and place it in front of the snake, so it will be it's new head.

 This is how to implement the basic Snake game.
-But in order to introduce glitched features we had to refactor almost everything what you just learnt (what I just shown? what shown above?).
-Without further due, let's focus on much more interesting parts of the game.
+But in order to introduce glitched features we had to refactor almost everything that I just showed you!
+Without further ado, let's focus on the much more interesting parts of the game.

-### Introducing graphical glitches (??)
+### Introducing graphical glitches

-In order to easily implement glitched and retro like graphic, we had to divide the whole canvas into *20 x 20 px* cells.
-The whole board (including score points, HI score and bug's timeout at the top) is represented as a `two dimensional Array` (2d array??):
+In order to easily implement glitched and retro like graphics, we had to divide the whole canvas into *20 x 20 px* cells.
+The whole board (including score points, HI score and bug's timeout at the top) is represented as a two dimensional array :

 ~~~js
 Snake.Game.initStateValues = function() {